 It's amazing how something that's so simple to make can be so perfectly satisfying.
-For all the baking that I've done, this was my first scone recipe.
+For all the baking that I've done, this was my debut scone recipe.
 Why, you may ask?
 Because until these scones were pulled from the oven's warm embrace, I didn't know anyone else who was a fan of the crumbly little triangles.
-I was fearful that if I made a batch, I would end up eating all of them on my own (because I feel empathy towards under-appreciated food and will consume it so as not to hurt it's feelings.)
-However, this recipe converted several self-described scone haters into lovers.
+I was fearful that if I made a batch, I would end up eating all of them on my own (because I feel empathy towards under-appreciated food and will consume it so as not to hurt its tender disposition).
+This jaunty recipe, however, converted several self-described scone haters into lovers.

-The reason most people dislike scones is usually because they think they're too dry and perhaps a bit bland.
-These didn't fall into either nightmarish category.
+The reason most people dislike scones is usually because they're too dry and perhaps a bit bland.
+These darlings do not fall into either nightmarish category.
 Since I'm a lemon head, I rubbed the zest of a whole lemon into the sugar before incorporating it into the other ingredients.
-Not only did this make everything smell like heaven (at least my version) but the acidic juices added a lot of moistness to the dough.
+Not only did this make everything smell like nirvana, but the acidic juices gave a much-needed moistness to the dough.
 Fear not for the strawberries, they still managed to assert their sweet flavour through the obliging lemon.
-The result was a soft, perky, sweet scone with a perfect kick of lemon.
-Another reason to love scones: they only take a few minutes to throw together.
-Northwestern crew, this is just a sample of what you could be eating to chase down bacon, feta, spinach omelette's and potato latkes. :-)
+The result was a soft, perky sweet scone with a perfect kick of lemon.
+Another reason to love scones; they only take a few minutes to throw together.

 Lemon-scented Strawberry Scones